charan1787/Entropy-Penalised-Semi---Definite-Programming/Readme.md

 Max Cut : split graph nodes into two groups so that number of edges crossing between the groups in maximized.

+This model is published in 2019 (attached above)

+More clear explanation is attached in the code files.

 ## Flow of solving :

 Rank 1 solution (NP Hard) -> Semi Definite Programming -> Entropy penalised SDP